-b.
-In Germany and Europe, the use of carbon offsets to meet net zero or carbon neutral commitments is currently primarily regulated by the EU Emissions Trading System (EU ETS) and the Effort Sharing Regulation (ESR).
-Under the EU ETS, companies in sectors such as power generation and heavy industry must hold permits, called European Union Allowances (EUAs), for each tonne of CO2 they emit.
+Trading System (EU ETS) and the Effort Sharing Regulation (ESR).
+Under the EU ETS, companies in sectors such as power generation and heavy industry must hold permits, called European Union Allowances (EUAs), for each ton of CO2 they emit.
 Companies can use carbon offsets, called Certified Emission Reductions (CERs), to meet part of their emissions reduction targets.
 Similarly, under the ESR, each EU member state has a national target for reducing emissions in sectors such as transport, buildings, and agriculture.

-Additionally, the EU is in the process of implementing new regulation on Green Claims.
-The Ecolabel Regulation will set out criteria for making environmental claims on products, including requirements for transparency and accuracy.
+Additionally, the EU is in the process of implementing a new regulation on Green Claims.
+The Green Claims Directive (EU) 2024/825 will set out criteria for making environmental claims on products, including requirements for transparency and accuracy.
 This will address greenwashing.
-It also establishes the EU Ecolabel, a voluntary label that allows companies to demonstrate their products to meet strict environmental and performance criteria.
+The final adoption should take place in 2025.
 The EU has also established the Sustainable Finance Disclosure Regulation (SFDR), which requires financial market participants to disclose information on the sustainability of their investments.
 This regulation aims to prevent greenwashing in the financial sector by ensuring that investors have access to reliable and comparable information on the environmental and social impacts of investment products.
+The SFDR is facing a major reform.
+According to the Commission's proposal, among other things, a categorization scheme is to be introduced that reflects the different sustainability strategies.
 Furthermore, the European Commission has published guidelines on how to make accurate and substantiated environmental claims in line with the Green Claims Regulation.

-c.
+g.
 In recent years, environmental NGOs in Germany have sued German car manufacturers including Mercedes, VW, and BMW to ban them from selling vehicles with internal combustion engines after 2030 in an attempt to get the companies to pursue a net-zero strategy.
 The lawsuit is based on Germany's limited CO2 budget and thus of individual German companies.
 In all three cases, the lawsuit was dismissed in the first and second instance; in the case against Mercedes the plaintiffs have appealed to the Federal Court of Justice.

 The number of climate lawsuits is currently increasing rapidly and will occupy the German courts more and more, partly because they involve complex new legal issues that cannot be easily dealt with using the current legal system and its interpretation.

-d.
+k.
 There are currently no known test cases (Musterklagen), but individual claims.
-For example, a Peruvian farmer has sued energy utility company RWE AG because he blames RWE for climate change by emitting an estimated 0.47% of worldwide greenhouse gases over the last hundred years.
+For example, a Peruvian farmer has sued the energy utility company RWE AG because he blames RWE for climate change by emitting an estimated 0.47% of worldwide greenhouse gases over the last hundred years.
 Due to climate change, the farmer claims, glaciers are melting and threatening his property in a valley below a glacier in the Andes.
 The plaintiff seeks, among other things, a reduction in greenhouse gases by RWE in Germany and payment for appropriate protective measures against the threat of flooding.
 The first instance court rejected the claim, among other reasons, because of the lack of causality between the share of greenhouse gas emissions in Germany and the concrete damage in Peru.
 The case is currently on appeal.
 A judgement is expected this year.